-Jobs to be Done Framework, Theory, Examples, and Statements JTBD
+Jobs to be Done: Theory, Examples, and Statements JTBD

 What Is Jobs To Be Done?

-Jobs to be Done is about the clear understanding of the underserved pain points of the customer, this alone is a vast improvement over alternative approaches since it does not rely on luck and avoids wasting time and money on irrelevant or suboptimal alternatives.
+Jobs to be Done is an approach to business operations focused on the clear understanding of the underserved pain points of the customer.
+This alone is a vast improvement over alternative approaches since it does not rely on luck and avoids wasting time and money on irrelevant or suboptimal alternatives.

 Until now, the general principle has been that the better you know your target group and can describe them, the better the products and services you can develop based on these considerations.
 Detailed personas were used to give customers a face and a personality.

 The purpose of all this was to be able to put oneself in the shoes of one’s own customers – after all, one is often not even part of the target group oneself.
 But you cannot simply predict a person’s actions from their characteristics.
 There are many correlations between a person’s characteristics and their actions.

 Another common mistake is to focus too much on a particular product or misunderstand customer needs.
 Theodore Levitt famously said,